danielbeeke/schaclToType/README.md

 # SHACL to Type

-This module exports three functions:
+This module exports the following functions:

+- indexation, exports meta for a SHACL file
-- shaclToType, exports TypeScripts types for a SHACL file
+- ToType, exports TypeScripts types for a SHACL file
-- shaclToQuery, exports a SPARQL query for a SHACL file
+- createConstructQuery, exports a SPARQL query for a SHACL file
-- shaclToFrontendFile, exports a file that can be consumed by a frontend
+- ToFile, exports a file that can be consumed by a frontend